- Most slipups occur during the first week of trying to quit smoking.

 Don’t Give Up

-Support groups can provide encouragement at just the right time and assist you in getting back on track following a slip or relapse.
+Support groups can provide encouragement at just the right time and assist you in getting back on track after a slip or relapse.
 Tobacco help lines can be found through your health insurance company, local hospitals, and clinics or employers.
 Many have a phone line or website that provides useful information and assistance with smoking cessation.